enriqueseor/pokedex/README.md

 # Pokedex API Project

-This project is a fork of Ricardo's Pokedex API project (https://github.com/ricardobar96/pokedex-api-old), and it's designed to consume a Pokemon API and display the data in a RecyclerView.
+This project is a fork of this [project](https://github.com/ricardobar96/pokedex-api-old), and it's designed to consume a Pokemon API and display the data in a RecyclerView.
 The app is built using [Android](https://www.android.com/).